GodKnowss/GodKnowss.github.io/research.md

 ---

 # Projects
-Below are some of the research/personal projects I have worked on, focusing on signal processing, machine learning, embedded systems, and FPGA.
+Below are some of the research/personal projects I have worked on, focusing on FPGA design, signal processing, communication systems, machine learning, and embedded systems.

 ## Ongoing Projects